suguruwataru/alpha-gamma/README.md

 At this point, I understand that a alpha value is linear against area coverage.
 That's not something that I can possibly know from hearing "alpha is stored linearly" though.

-## Alpha and transparency

-As far as I know [alpha](#alpha) does not inherently mean transparency.
-I think its creators might have an intention of modelling transparency, but am not sure.
-I am not familiar with how transparency is dealt in physics, and cannot comment on whether or how well they match.
-Alpha blending appears to my eyes as pretty good modelling of transparency, though.

 ## Alpha blending and sRGB or gamma colorspaces.